 Adding a coat of oil or protectant will aid in minimizing chlorine water penetration while moisturizing your strands.
 Coconut oil is a preferred favorite, but we also love the Philip Kingsley Swimcap cream, which contains UV protection and shields hair from the damaging effects of the sun.

 From flat twists to buns to braids to bantu knots, the list goes on for protective hairstyles.
-As long as your hair isn’t out in the elements, your hair is most likely being protected.
-Pick a style and rock it to the beach or pool to prevent tangling and minimize chlorine water absorption.
+As long as your hair isn’t out in the elements, it is most likely being protected.
+Pick a style, then rock it to the beach or pool to prevent tangling and minimize chlorinated or salt water absorption.

-Contrary to popular belief, the typical swim cap doesn’t really keep your hair from getting wet.
-However, that’s not the reason we’re saying you should think about doing without.
+Contrary to popular belief, the typical swim cap doesn’t really keep your hair from getting wet; however, that’s not the reason we’re saying you should think about doing without.
 Swim caps can be a bit snug on your scalp, causing pulling and tugging of your hair and edges.
 This could lead to breakage.
-If you must use a swim cap, be sure that your edges aren’t being pulled too tightly.
+If you must use a swim cap, make sure your edges aren’t being pulled too tightly.
 Also, add a few more drops of an essential oil or cream to your edges before putting on your cap.

 Immediately after a swim, wash your hair with a clarifying or normalizing shampoo.
-These will actually remove the chlorine and build-up you obtain during your swim.
-Be very careful when selecting, as many clarifying shampoos can dry out your hair because of the chemicals used in many products.
+These will actually remove the chlorine and buildup you obtain during your swim.
+Be very careful when selecting since many clarifying shampoos can dry out your hair because of the chemicals used in many products.
 Need a few suggestions?
 Try Carol’s Daughter Clarifying Shampoo or the UltraSwim Shampoo Chlorine Removal Replenishing Shampoo.

-Restore your hair’s nutrients with a deep conditioning masque like Shea Moisture’s Deep Treatment Masque.
+Restore your hair’s nutrients with a deep conditioning masque such as Shea Moisture’s Deep Treatment Masque.
 This will also help restore moisture.

-Avoid using a brush right after your hair maintenance routine post-swimming.
-Using a wide tooth comb will give your hair a break and detangle without added stress and possible breakage.
+Avoid using a brush right after your hair maintenance routine after swimming.
+Using a wide-tooth comb will give your hair a break and detangle without added stress and possible breakage.